Online Insurance Lead Capture & Conversion

 Let’s break these down.

-Key take-away: agents need access to the right tools to quickly follow up, and agencies need to automate some of the process for their agents.
+Key take-away: agents need access to the right tools to quickly follow up, and agencies should automate some of the process for their agents.

 2. Develop a Measurable Process for Responding

-For example, the following graph shows various lead sources for an agency’s group clients and their current policies.
-From this, you can see what lead sources have been beneficial for your agency and which may need a closer look.
+Seeing lead sources across your agency is also important for understanding performance.
+The following real-time graph shows various lead sources for an agency’s group clients and their current policies.
+From this, you can quickly see which lead sources have been beneficial for your agency.

 AgencyBloc Groups & Policies by Lead Source